scottrasheed/scottrasheed/README.md

 - IntelliJ IDEA
 - Replit

----

 ## 🎮 Future Game Development

-My long-term goal is to become a game developer and create original worlds and experiences.
+My long-term goal is to create original worlds and gameplay experiences as a game developer.

 One of my future projects is **Last World**, a medieval fantasy MMORPG-inspired game featuring: